Gelfand Models for Diagram Algebras: Introduction

 For $0 \le r \le k$, we let $\J_r \subseteq \P_k(x)$ be the $\CC$-span of the diagrams of rank \emph{less than or equal} to $r$.
 Then $\J_r$ is a two-sided ideal in $\P_k(x)$, and we have a tower of ideals: $\J_0 \subseteq \J_1 \subseteq \J_2 \subseteq \cdots \subseteq \J_k = \P_k(x).$

 The partition algebra was first defined independently by P.P.
-Martin \cite{Ma} and V.F.R.\ Jones \cite{Jo2} as a higher-dimension generalization of the Temperley-Lieb algebra in statistical mechanics.
-The partition algebra $\P_k(n)$ is in Schur-Weyl duality with the symmetric group $\S_k$ on tensor space (see also \cite{HR2} for a survey of many results on the partition algebra).
+Martin \cite{Ma} and V.F.R.\ Jones \cite{Jo2} as a higher-dimension generalization of the Temperley-Lieb algebra in statistical mechanics (see also \cite{HR2} for a survey of many results on the partition algebra).

 \end{subsection}